The IT spending on the cloud has been on a massive increase post-COVID-19 crisis owing to the host of benefits that the cloud brings to the table.

 Cloud management enables organizations to manage their entire technology estate across the clouds in use.
 As such, it is only with cloud management that organizations can optimize the cloud.

-The cloud is built for scalability and has the infinite ability to scale up or down.
+The cloud is built for scalability and can scale up or down.
 However, it is this flexibility that often impedes organizations from using the cloud most efficiently.
 Organizations have to get the full picture and gain visibility into costs and usage patterns to optimize usage across the cloud and business application ecosystem.
 With cloud management, organizations can identify and assign appropriate resources to appropriate workloads or applications and ensure high availability and performance.

 Strong cloud management capabilities are essential to keep cloud assets safe from attacks and vulnerabilities, downtime, and data loss.
 Some of the challenges that arise in the cloud are:

 The primary attractions of the cloud are cost savings, scalability, modernization opportunities, easy DevOps adoption, and more.
 In the wake of the increasing competitiveness of a dynamic market, the cloud gives organizations the agility they need to remain competitive and innovate fast.
-However, the true benefits of the cloud emerge only with strong cloud management capabilities – only then, organizations can generate true value from cloud investments.
+However, the benefits of the cloud emerge only with strong cloud management capabilities – then only, organizations can generate value from cloud investments.